ZebidahM/ecommerce-financial-pipeline/README.md

 # ecommerce-financial-pipeline📊
 **Project Overview**

-Developed a scalable data pipeline to transform raw, messy e-commerce data into actionable executive insights.
+Developed a scalable data pipeline to transform raw, messy e-commerce data into actionable insights.
 This project simulates a real-world scenario where data is cleaned locally, hosted in a cloud environment, and visualized for stakeholders to monitor global revenue and customer retention.

 **Technical Architecture**